-Your vehicle is equipped with LATCH (Lower Anchors and Tethers for Children) at each rear seating position.
+Your vehicle is equipped with LATCH (Lower Anchors and Tethers for CHildren) at the rear seats.

-The lower anchors are located between the seat-back and seat bottom, and are to be used only with a child seat designed for use with LATCH
+The lower anchors are located between the seat-back and seat bottom, and are to be used only with a child seat designed for use with LATCH.